foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/dsp_lab2_fxapi.rst

 Part 1.
 Prerequisites
 ---------------------

-Before starting using ARC DSP the following prerequisites are required:
+Before starting to use the ARC DSP, the following prerequisites are required:

-* Have MetaWare tools for Windows installed
+* Make sure that the MetaWare tools for Windows installed

   `<https://www.synopsys.com/dw/ipdir.php?ds=sw_metaware>`_

-* Known how to create, edit, build and debug projects in MetaWare IDE
+* Lean how to create, edit, build, and debug projects in MetaWare IDE

-* Have ARC IOT Design Kit (IOTDK) board and Digilent USB drivers (Digilent Adept 2) installed and tested
+* Make sure that the ARC IOT Design Kit (IOTDK) board and Digilent USB drivers (Digilent Adept 2) installed and tested

   `<http://store.digilentinc.com/digilent-adept-2-download-only>`_